sahaj-b/zff/README.md

 - Create a file at `XDG_CONFIG_HOME/zff/config.sh` (`~/.config/zff/config.sh`) to customize your `zff` experience.
 - This script supports a wide range of configuration options, from setting custom icons to defining search depths and ignore patterns.
 - See [example_config.sh](example_config.sh) for all available options with defaults

+## Lagging?
+Low end systems *may* experience some lag due to large number of files.
+You can
+- Reduce search depths (recommended) and score threshold
+- Add more ignore patterns in the config file to improve performance.
+- Disable preview in config